-• The predictive failure analysis feature and the thermal recalibration feature of the drive firmware must be disabled, as these can make device access times unpredictable.
+- The predictive failure analysis feature and the thermal recalibration feature of the drive firmware must be disabled, as these can make device access times unpredictable. - A guaranteed-rate stream must be available.
+Unless extra-cost options are installed, a maximum of four streams can be in use at one time.